JamesMGreene/node-dos2unix/README.md

 for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
- - 0.1.0: Published to NPM on 2013-03-13.
+ - 0.1.0: Published to NPM on yyyy-mm-dd _(not yet published!)_.
     - Initial release.
-Has an external dependency on the [`dos2unix` utility][dos2unix] being installed!

 ## License
 Copyright (c) 2013 James M. Greene